 This is not easy and you have to be in the right frame of mind to take the leap.

 You need to resolve yourself to be uncomfortable in order to get over the anxiety of your faceless audience.
 It also takes a bit of practice.
+(Learning how to manage your nerves before a presentation is a skill that anyone can learn.)

 - When you feel the anxiety well up, take note of where and how you feel it.
 Is it a knotty feeling in your stomach.
 Or does your chest feel constricted like your ribs are being pulled together?
 Identify where the anxiety lies and how it feels.